nicolasbrunner/articles/mountainbike/selfshooting.md

 *Out-of-focus shot during the experiment (Sony A7C II with Sony 85mm, f1.8, 1/1250s, ISO100).*
 ![Experimental image with autofocus on target](/assets/selfshooting/DSC04571.jpeg) *Autofocus on target and sharp image (Sony A7C II with Sony 85mm, f1.8, 1/1250s, ISO100).*
-[example images -  also good but not on target]

 | Focus Mode | Focus Area | Aperture | Lens | Rider's shirt color | #sharp images (round 1) | #sharp images (round 2) | Focus on target (round 1) |Focus on target (round 2) |
 | -------- | ------- | ------- | ------- | ------- | ------- | ------- | ------- | ------- |